Privacy-aware web tracking and "small-tech"

 I started the trial period and the setup was done in one minute.
 Create a site, add the script to my blog.
 Done.

-After a few days, I decided to skip the trial and pay my 9 Euros per mont (plus tax).
+After a few days, I decided to skip the trial and pay my 9 Euros per month (plus tax).

 There are more companies like this.